debesh-26/UrlShortner/README.md

 - 🗄 **Database**: MongoDB stores URL data and user information.
 - 📅 **User-Specific Links**: Users can view all the URLs they have shortened after logging in.
 - 🛠️ **Analytics**: Links track how many clicks they’ve received in real-time.
+- 🎁 **Free Limit**: New users receive a certain number of free URL shorteners upon registration.
+- 💳 **Payment Integration**: Integrated with Razorpay to allow users to pay a fee once they exceed their free limit, ensuring continued access to the service.

 ## 🛠️ Tech Stack